-The Company has four principal operating segments, which are the (1) United States Energy branches, (2) United States Supply Chain locations, (3) Canada and (4) International.
+The Company has five operating segments, which are (1) United States Energy, (2) United States Supply Chain, (3) United States Process Solutions, (4) Canada and (5) International.
 These operating segments were determined based primarily on the geographical markets and secondarily on the distribution channel of the products and services offered.
-Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-maker in deciding how to allocate resources and in assessing performance.
+Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
 The Company's chief executive officer has been identified as the chief operating decision maker.
 The Company's chief operating decision maker directs the allocation of resources to operating segments based on various metrics of each respective operating segment.
-The allocation of resources across the operating segments is dependent upon, among other factors, the operating segment's historical operating margins; the operating segment's historical or future expected return on capital; outlook within a specific market; opportunities to grow profitability through new technology, new products or new customer accounts; confidence in management; and competitive landscape and intensity.
+The allocation of resources across the operating segments is dependent upon, among other factors, the operating segment's historical operating margins; the operating segment's historical or future expected return on capital; outlook within a specific market; opportunities to grow profitability; new products or new customer accounts; confidence in management; and competitive landscape and intensity.

 The Company has determined that there are three reportable segments: (1) United States, (2) Canada and (3) International.
-The United States Energy branches and United States Supply Chain locations operating segments were not separately reported as they exhibit similar long term economic characteristics, the nature of the products offered and services offered are similar, purchase many identical products from outside vendors, have similar customers, sell products directly to end-users and operate in similar regulatory environments.
+The United States Energy, United States Supply Chain and United States Process Solutions operating segments were not separately reported as they exhibit similar long term economic characteristics, the nature of the products offered are similar, purchase many identical products from outside vendors, have similar customers, sell products directly to end-users and operate in similar regulatory environments.
+They have been aggregated in to the United States reportable segment.
+Total assets for each reportable segment are those owned or allocated to each segment by the Company's internal management reporting systems and include inter-segment assets that were eliminated for the presentation of total assets in the accompanying Consolidated Balance Sheets.

-The Company has more than 200 locations in the U.S., which are geographically positioned to best serve the upstream, midstream and downstream energy and industrial markets.
+The Company has more than 200 locations in the U.S., which are geographically positioned to serve the upstream, midstream and downstream energy and industrial markets.

-The Company has a network of approximately 60 locations in the Canadian oilfield, predominantly in the oil rich provinces of Alberta and Saskatchewan in Western Canada.
+The Company has a network of more than 55 locations in the Canadian oilfield, predominantly in the oil rich provinces of Alberta and Saskatchewan in Western Canada.
 The Company's Canadian segment primarily serves the energy exploration, production, drilling and midstream business.

-The Company operates in over 20 countries and serves the needs of its international customers from approximately 40 locations outside of the U.S. and Canada, all of which are strategically located in major oil and gas development areas.
+The Company operates in approximately 20 countries and serves the needs of its international customers from more than 35 locations outside of the U.S. and Canada, all of which are strategically located in major oil and gas development areas.
 The Company's International segment primarily serves the energy exploration, production and drilling business.